direktiv/direktiv.github.io/docs/development.md

 # Development Environment

 To improve isolate and workflows development it is recommended to setup a local development environment.
 This section explains how to setup the development environment.
-Detatils about developing custom isolates is described in <a href="walkthrough/making-isolates.html">this section</a>.
+Details about developing custom isolates is described in <a href="walkthrough/making-isolates.html">this section</a>.

 ### Running direktiv